Skip to content

 Timing is important when it comes to dethatching.
 The best time depends on your grass type:

-Also Check: How To Grow And Care For Heather: A Complete Guide
+Also Check: How To Grow And Care For Easter Cactus: Tips & Guide

 – **Cool-season grasses**: Dethatch in early spring or early fall when the grass is actively growing.